RMTariant/OCT_MC/README.md

 # OCT_MC
-Monte-Carlo simulation of an FD-OCT B-Scan.
+Monte-Carlo simulation of an FD-OCT A-line or B-Scan.

 Description
+Use the most recent version in mcxyz_OCT.
+In order:

+1. You need to use the createSample Matlab file to generate the data for the Monte Carlo simulator.
+2. Run the .c code with the newly created files.
+3. Use the lookSample to generate the Aline or B-Scan.

+In order, you need to use the

 ===Missing Features / Bugs (to be implemented)===
 -Check why a low value of mua and g (maybe mus) slows the simulation a lot